Never My Love: Notable cover versions

-The Addrisi Brothers themselves recorded the song three times: The first recording from 1970 remained unreleased until 2001, when Varèse Sarabande released the CD Never My Love - The Lost Album Sessions.
+The Addrisi Brothers themselves recorded the song three times: The first recording from 1970 remained unreleased until 2001, when Varèse Sarabande released the CD Never My Love – The Lost Album Sessions.
 The second recording was released as an album track on their 1972 debut album, We've Got To Get It On Again, on Columbia Records.
 The third recording was released in late 1977 as a single on Buddah Records, which peaked at number 80 on the Hot 100 and number 28 on Billboard's Easy Listening chart and was also included on their second album, Addrisi Brothers.

-Barry Manilow covered the song for his album Summer of '78 (1996).
-Additional versions of the song that reached the Billboard charts in the U.S. include the Sandpebbles (No. 98 pop, 1968); Vern Gosdin and Janie Fricke (No. 9 country, 1978); and Chill Factor (No. 62 R&B, 1988).
+Additional versions of the song that reached the Billboard charts in the U.S. include the Sandpipers (No. 98 pop, 1968); Vern Gosdin and Janie Fricke (No. 9 country; No. 30 CAN Country, 1978); and Chill Factor (No. 62 R&B, 1988).

-Other versions were recorded by popular artists as diverse as Hans Christian (a.k.a.
-Jon Anderson, later of Yes) in 1968, Booker T. & the M.G.'s, Vikki Carr, Percy Faith, Peter Nero, the Four Tops, Lou Christie, Billy Crawford, Astrud Gilberto, Etta James, Steve Lawrence, Brenda Lee, the Lennon Sisters, the Lettermen, the Sandpipers, David Hasselhoff, Pekinška Patka, Henry Mancini, Johnny Mathis, Della Reese, Smokey Robinson, Donny Hathaway, Tinkerbells Fairydust, Tom Scott, Sylvia, Cal Tjader, the Ventures, Kathy Troccoli, Andy Williams, Boris Gardiner, Sarah Vaughan, Vern Gosdin, Samantha Jones, Spencer Day and the Casuals.

-The Quebec crooner Raymond Berthiaume covered "Never My Love" in French (Non, non jamais) in 1968.

-Mexican band Los Freddy's covered "Never My Love" in 1968 as "Vuelve mi Amor", translated by Arturo Cisneros into Spanish.

-Mercy released a version of the song on their 1969 album, Love Can Make You Happy.

-In November 2013, the Japanese boy group A.B.C-Z covered the song.

-In 2014, Bryan Adams recorded a version for his album Tracks of My Years.
+Yugoslav punk rock band Pekinška Patka recorded a punk rock version for their 1980 debut album Plitka poezija.

-In 2019, Jakob Dylan and Norah Jones covered the song on the Echo in the Canyon soundtrack.
+Country singer Sylvia recorded this song for her RCA album Knockin’ Around in 1986.
+When the album was left in the vault, it was included on her Greatest Hits release from RCA in 1987.
+On June 7, 2024, the Knockin’ Around was released to streaming services by Sony Music, who now holds the RCA masters.

+American singer songwriter Kathy Troccoli revived that song for the self-titled album in 1994, this was released in the Philippines only.

+In 2013, Japanese boyband A.B.C-Z released the song in DVD format, reaching the 1st. spot in the Oricon weekly ranking for DVDs in its release week (not complete), while reaching 2nd as its top rank.